luizof/Arraiadolowis3/README.md

 ### Background images

 Add your desired slide backgrounds in the `public/backgrounds` directory using the filenames listed above.
 When present, they will automatically be used in the slideshow.

+### Admin header image

+To show a logo on the admin menu, place an image file named `admin-header.png` inside `public/images`.
+When present it will appear centered at the top of `admin.html`.